Dianne Foster: Personal life and later years

 In 1951, Foster married Andrew Allan, head radio drama supervisor for the Canadian Broadcasting Corporation, in London.
-They soon divorced, as in 1954, she married Joel A. Murcott, a Hollywood radio-television scriptwriter, in Owensboro, Kentucky.
+They soon divorced, and in 1954, she married Joel A. Murcott, a Hollywood radio-television scriptwriter, in Owensboro, Kentucky.
 On February 14, 1956, she gave birth to twins—a son, Jason, and a daughter, Jodi.
 That same year, she also filed for divorce from Murcott.
 She asked for custody and $1 in token alimony.
 The couple reconciled, but it proved to be temporary, as they separated twice more before finally divorcing in 1959.
 In 1961, Foster married her third husband, Harold Rowe, a Van Nuys dentist.
 On November 14, 1963, her son, Dustin Louis Rowe, was born in Los Angeles.
 Foster died in July 2019 at the age of 90.